merenlab/anvio/anvio/docs/programs/anvi-script-gen-hmm-hits-matrix-across-genomes.md

                                                -o output.txt
 {{ codestop }}

-To list the %(hmm-source)s common to the datasets that you're analyzing, just add the flag `--list-hmm-sources`, as so:
+To list the %(hmm-source)ss common to the datasets that you're analyzing, just add the flag `--list-hmm-sources`, as so:

 {{ codestart }}
 anvi-script-gen-hmm-hits-matrix-across-genomes -e %(external-genomes)s \